 Losing indigenous culture and knowledge means losing a chance for humanity to relearn how to live in harmony with nature.
 At the Sinchi Warmi Community, there is a profound connection with the selva, the forest that sustains health and life for present and future generations.

 “I grew up in the selva.
 For me, it is Madre Tierra, the mother earth who protects us,” says Betty.
 “I feel safe knowing I can breathe clean air, because that is what the jungle gives us.
-A community forest that we own and protect means new life for me—it ensures that our children will breathe this same air.
+A community forest that we own and protect means new life for me.
+It ensures that our children will breathe this same air.
 It brings happiness for the generations to come.”

 When travelers visit indigenous communities, they bring more than income.
 Sharing a meal, or a roof at a homestay or joining a local routine supports changes which can sometimes be as simple as improving their homes or building new facilities.
 It also goes beyond.
 Travel, when done right, fosters pride in traditions and cultural belonging, amplifies indigenous voices, and supports an economy that honors both culture and nature.